Emily-OBrien-NHS/skunkworks-nursing-placement-schedule-optimisation/README.md

 The tool has demonstrated a robust capability to produce varied sets of placements which meet student needs and allow placement coordinators to have a range of options available on demand.
 The various reporting views also enable placement coordinators to facilitate changes or updates as required.
 One example might be that if a student needs a different placement to the one selected by the tool, the ward-centric utilisation tracker allows the placement coordinator to have a single view of each ward's capability to support another placement student.

 ### What does the tool produce?
 The output of the tool is a number of schedules (the number selected by the user), which are scored across a number of metrics.
-The comparison file (named `schedule_comparison_[datetime].csv`) stores these metrics for each schedule, so that the pros and cons of each schedule can be assessed numerically, as well as by eye.
+The comparison file (named `[datetime] schedule comparison.csv`) stores these metrics for each schedule, so that the pros and cons of each schedule can be assessed numerically, as well as by eye.

 Each schedule is presented in a variety of views including:
 - A nurse-centric schedule view, enabling each student nurse to see their schedule for the coming weeks